lexibank/tlopo/out/vol3/chapter7.md

 ### 4.12.
 Vitex cofassus, New Guinea teak, TP garamut (Lamiaceae)

 Vitex cofassus grows 20-40 m tall (Figure 7.6, right).
 It has a grey trunk, with a bole up to 18 m long and buttresses up to 6 m high.
 The wood is smooth, white and durable ([Peekel 1984](../references.md#source-Peekel1984):480, [Conn & Damas 2006](../references.md#source-ConnandDamas2006)).
-At least, this how specimens V. cofassus in the Bismarcks are described.
+At least, this is how specimens of V. cofassus in the Bismarcks are described.
 For the Solomons [Henderson & Hancock](../references.md#source-HendersonandHancock1988) ([1988](../references.md#source-HendersonandHancock1988): 188) describe it as a 'large, ill-formed tree', apparently because its buttresses often extend up the bole as irregular flanges and flutings.

 <a id="p-206"></a>

 A virtue of the hard wood is that it is not eaten by termites ([Blewett & Blewett n.d.](../references.md#source-BlewettandBlewettnd)).
 In the Bismarck Archipelago it is used for tool handles, and in both the Bismarcks and the Solomons as timber for wall planking, house posts, canoe paddles and canoes, drums and for carving (Powell1976, [Henderson & Hancock 1988](../references.md#source-HendersonandHancock1988): 190, [Hviding 2005](../references.md#source-Hviding2005): 150, [Scales n.d.](../references.md#source-Scalesnd)).

-The POc term for V. cofassus was &ast;pasa(r,R).
-17 [Milke](../references.md#source-Milke1961) ([1961](../references.md#source-Milke1961): 171) reconstructed an unglossed POc &ast;pasa on the basis of the Arosi, Sa'a, Bauan Fijian and Samoan items below, together with Gedaged safa 'C erbera manghas.
+The POc term for V. cofassus was _&ast;pasa(r,R)_.[^17] [Milke](../references.md#source-Milke1961) ([1961](../references.md#source-Milke1961): 171) reconstructed an unglossed POc _&ast;pasa_ on the basis of the Arosi, Sa'a, Bauan Fijian and Samoan items below, together with Gedaged _safa_ 'C erbera manghas.
 He assumes that the latter represents a metathesis, but, given the difference between the two species, this is an ad hoc assumption, and the Gedaged item is omitted here.

-Riwo and Takia reflect Proto Bel &ast;payaRi.
-The presence of the final consonant and added -i points to a loan.
-Babatana vadaka is also evidently a loan from an unknown source.
+Riwo and Takia reflect Proto Bel _&ast;payaRi_.
+The presence of the final consonant and added _-i_ points to a loan.
+Babatana _vadaka_ is also evidently a loan from an unknown source.

 <table>
 <tr>